Napoleon III: Early life

 Charles-Louis Napoleon Bonaparte, later known as Louis Napoleon and then Napoleon III, was born in Paris on the night of 19–20 April 1808.
 His father was Louis Bonaparte, the younger brother of Napoleon Bonaparte, who made Louis the King of Holland from 1806 until 1810.
 His mother was Hortense de Beauharnais, the only daughter of Napoleon's wife Joséphine de Beauharnais by her first marriage to Alexandre de Beauharnais.
 He was the first Bonaparte prince born after the proclamation of the First French Empire.

 As empress, Joséphine had proposed the marriage of Louis and Hortense as a way to produce an heir for the Emperor, who agreed, as Joséphine was by then infertile.
 Louis and Hortense had a difficult relationship and only lived together for brief periods.
 Their first son, Napoléon-Charles Bonaparte, died in 1807 and—though separated and parents of a healthy second son, Napoléon Louis—they decided to have a third child.
 They resumed their marriage for a brief time in Toulouse starting from 12 August 1807 and Louis Napoleon was born prematurely, (at least) three weeks short of nine months.
-Hortense was known to have lovers and Louis Napoleon's enemies, including Victor Hugo, spread the gossip that he was the child of a different man, but most historians agree today that he was the legitimate son of Louis Bonaparte.
+Hortense was known to have lovers and Louis Napoleon's enemies, including Victor Hugo, spread the gossip that he was the child of a different man.
+The hypothesis of illegitimacy is currently considered possible but not demonstrable, and the 2014 genetic investigations also reported that Napoleon III belonged to a Y-chromosomal haplogroup different from that associated with the Bonaparte male line, though this claim remains contested and has not gained universal acceptance.

 Louis Napoleon was baptized at the Palace of Fontainebleau on 5 November 1810, with Emperor Napoleon serving as his godfather and Empress Marie-Louise as his godmother.
 His father stayed away, once again separated from Hortense.
 At the age of seven, Louis Napoleon visited his uncle at the Tuileries Palace in Paris.
 Napoleon held him up to the window to see the soldiers parading in the Place du Carrousel below.
 Louis Napoleon last saw his uncle with the family at the Château de Malmaison, shortly before Napoleon departed for the Battle of Waterloo.

 All members of the House of Bonaparte were forced into exile after the defeat of Napoleon at the Battle of Waterloo and the Bourbon Restoration of monarchy in France.
 Hortense and Louis Napoleon moved from Aix-les-Bains to Bern to Baden-Baden, and finally to a lakeside house at Arenenberg in the Swiss canton of Thurgau.
 He received some of his education in Germany at the gymnasium school at Augsburg, Bavaria.
 As a result, for the rest of his life, his French had a slight but noticeable German accent.
 His tutor at home was Philippe Le Bas, an ardent republican and the son of a revolutionary and close friend of Robespierre.
 Le Bas taught him French history and radical politics.